India–Turkey relations: Investments

+India's GMR Group is one of the main stakeholders in the new Sabiha Gökçen International Airport in Istanbul.

+Both the countries are members of the G20 group of major economies, where the two countries have closely cooperated on the management of the world economy.
+Bilateral trade in July 2012 stood at US$7.5 billion, a figure that is expected to double to US$15 billion by 2015.

-Cooperation in Space Technology
+Cooperation in space technology

-Turkey's first nano satellite "ITUpSAT1", manufactured at the Istanbul Technical University's Faculty of Aeronautics was sent to space on a PSLV C-14 rocket by the Indian Space Research Organisation (ISRO) on 23 September 2009.
-The satellite orbited the earth at an altitude of 720 kilometres and had the capacity to take continental photos.
-Its orbital life was six months.
-Turkey is keen to expand cooperation in space technology with India.
+On 23 September 2009, a PSLV C-14 rocket from the Indian Space Research Organisation launched Turkey's first nanosatellite, ITUpSAT1.

 Defence cooperation

 During the visit of Prime Minister Turgut Ozal to India in 1986, it was agreed that the two embassies will house Defence Attaché office.
 During the visit of Prime Minister Vajpayee in September 2003, it was decided that Defence Ministers of both countries should remain in closer touch.
 India conveyed its willingness to expand military to military contacts, and mutual exchange of delegations to training facilities.
 During the visit of the Turkish Prime Minister Erdoğan to India in November 2008, both prime ministers agreed to enhance cooperation between the two defence forces.
 As far as the military exercises between India and Turkey is concerned, there has been a regular but a low profile passage exercises (PASSEX) between the Navies of the two countries.